Inside Man: Release

+Reception

 Box office

 On its opening day in North America, the film grossed $9,440,295 with an average of $3,350 per theatre.
 By the end of its opening weekend, it had grossed $28,954,945, securing the number one position at the box office.
 Inside Man held the record for the highest opening weekend gross as a Denzel Washington starring vehicle, surpassing Man on Fire (2004) which debuted with $22.7 million on its first weekend.

 Inside Man had dropped 46.7% in its second weekend, earning $15,437,760; it had dropped to second place behind Ice Age: The Meltdown.
 The film dropped an additional 40.9% in its third week, bringing in $9,131,410, though it remained in the Top 10 rankings for the weekend, placing fourth overall.
-The film remained in the top ten for the fourth weekend in a row, grossing approximately $6,427,815 and finishing sixth for the week.
+The film remained in the top ten for the fourth weekend in a row, grossing about $6,427,815 and finishing sixth for the week.
 In its fifth weekend, Inside Man had grossed an additional $3,748,955, while in eighth place.
 In its sixth weekend, Inside Man fell out of the box office top ten, finishing eleventh with an estimated $2,081,690.
-The film ended its theatrical run in North America on July 6, 2006 after 15 weeks (105 days) of release.
+The film ended its theatrical run in North America on July 6, 2006, after 15 weeks (105 days) of release.
 It grossed $88,513,495 in the United States and Canada, ranking as Lee's highest-grossing film, ahead of Malcolm X (1992), which had ended its North American release with over $48 million.

 Inside Man was released overseas on March 23, 2006.
-On its opening weekend, it grossed approximately $9,600,000 in ten territories.
+On its opening weekend, it grossed about $9,600,000 in ten territories.
 The film grossed $95,862,759 in the overseas box office, with a worldwide total of $184,376,254.
-In North America, it was the twenty-second highest-grossing film of 2006, while it ranked at twenty-first place as the highest-grossing film released worldwide.
+In North America, it was the 22nd highest-grossing film of 2006, while it ranked the 21st highest-grossing film released worldwide.

-Critical reception
+Critical response

-On review aggregator Rotten Tomatoes, the film holds a "Certified Fresh" 86% rating based on 210 reviews and an average rating of 7.33/10.
+On review aggregator Rotten Tomatoes, the film holds an approval rating of 86% based on 210 reviews and an average rating of 7.3/10.
 The site's critical consensus reads, "Spike Lee's energetic and clever bank-heist thriller is a smart genre film that is not only rewarding on its own terms, but manages to subvert its pulpy trappings with wit and skill – and Denzel Washington is terrific as a brilliant hostage negotiator."
-Metacritic, another review aggregator, assigned the film a weighted average score of 76 out of 100 based on 39 critics, considered to be "generally favorable reviews".
+Metacritic, another review aggregator, assigned the film a weighted average score of 76 out of 100 based on 39 critics, considered to be "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale, with exit polls showing that 54% of the audience was male, while 68% was at least 30 years old or older.
 The American Film Institute named Inside Man as one of the top ten films of 2006.